oliverius/logo/docs/part9.md

 We see that the `currentTokenIndexBeforeCallingProcedure` is not something after the token `60`, I would assume that I return to the token after that i.e. 14 isntead of 13.
 However there is no token 14, `60` is the last one and if we put 14 we would get an error.
 Also keeping the token 13 makes sense because in the next parsing step in the parsing loop we will find out that there is no token 13 + 1 = 14 and stop the program.
 Perhaps `procedureCallLastTokenIndex` would make more sense because 13 is the last token of the procedure call `square 60`, so we will do that.

 Now that the procedure call is defined, we just need to point the current index to the first item inside the procedure call.
-Really? no, it should be the one before that, the last token index of the procedure definition (TODO check if better call it definition or signature https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function#:~:text=A%20function%20signature%20(or%20type,a%20return%20value%20and%20type), because in the next parsing step we are going to do `getNextToken()` and we will dive into the first token inside the procedure.
+Really? no, it should be the one before that, the last token index of the procedure definition [(or signature function)](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function), because in the next parsing step we are going to do `getNextToken()` and we will dive into the first token inside the procedure.

 Before I move the index there, I need to fix what's going on when we reach the `end` primitive.
 If I don't do anything we will get an infinite loop because after we run what's inside the procedure we will call again `square 60` that will trigger again moving inside the procedure and so on.
 So the minimum we can do is when we reach `end` we move the index back to `procedureCallLastTokenIndex` and hope that it works the first time.